nhsengland/it-standards/Services/service-procurement.md

 As such, bespoking of services and software is strongly discouraged.
 It forms a tight coupling to the service, and makes the general support and upgrade of the service harder.

-Instead, as consumers of a service, NHSEI should be looking to adopt general best-practice that has been formulated across multiple consumers over time.
+Instead, as consumers of a service, NHS England should be looking to adopt general best-practice that has been formulated across multiple consumers over time.

 Please see the [overview of this section](Services/readme.md) for more detailed reasoning.